DHedgecock/radical-vscode/theme/notes.md

   notifications.
 - The hover background for notifications is set by the 'list.hoverBackground'!

+## Search behaviors

+When using search, the first instance of a search match is highlighted, this is the `findMatch` values.
+Additional instances of a search match are the `findMatchHighlight` value.

+When searching within a selection by selecting the lines icon or `alt+cmd+l` the `findRangeHighlight` theming is applied to the entire selected range.

 ## Project manager extension

 - The dropdown of available projects seems to have this issue: The text color